Reviews Archive

 Misc

-The NES port was programmed by Software creations whilst Ocean handled all the computer ports, it was released in North America under the title Kiwi Kraze.
+The NES port was programmed by Software creations whilst Ocean handled all the computer ports, the game was released in North America under the title Kiwi Kraze.

-The computer versions are all bordered and use "up" to jump instead of a button, these controls are actually better suited to the game play in this instance as you can fire repeatedly while you jump, as well as fly upwards whilst firing when on a moving platform without having to swap between buttons.
+The computer versions are all bordered and use "up" to jump instead of a button, these controls are actually better suited to the gameplay in this instance as you can fire repeatedly whilst you jump, as well as fly upwards whilst firing when on a moving platform without having to swap between buttons.

-The Master System Version was only released as a PAL exclusive in Europe and Australia, is 50hz only (on 60hz if you can manage to get it running the game and music plays too fast and there's glitchy artifacts appearing all over the screen), and as such runs with vertical borders.
+The Master System Version was only released as a PAL exclusive in Europe and Australia, and is 50hz only (on 60hz if you can manage to get it running the game and music plays too fast and there's glitchy artifacts appearing all over the screen).

 Conclusion

 Where the computer versions are concerned the Amstrad version is pretty much abysmal in every respect, not only is it not a very good port in comparison to the other versions but it's simply a bad game (the other versions are all still playable despite their problems).
-The only thing it has going for it is that the backgrounds and colour are better than the Spectrum version, but that's hardly an noteworthy feat.
+The only thing it has going for it is that the backgrounds and colour are better than the Spectrum version, but that's hardly an noteworthy feat given the circumstances.

-I think that the C64 version has to win out in the 8-bit computer competition, mainly because it has proper backgrounds and plays quite smoothly, it does have a lot of issues game play wise though which cause it to be a much more frustrating game than the Spectrum version (vehicle deaths, inaccurate jumping controls), even though I'm going with the C64 version here I'd like to note that in my opinion the Spectrum version probably plays a little better, it's just brought down a lot by it's graphics.
+I think the C64 version has to win out in the 8-bit computer competition, mainly because it has proper backgrounds and plays quite smoothly.
+Although I'm going with the C64 version here I'd like to note that in my opinion the Spectrum version probably plays a little better (mainly due to the C64's issues with jumping), it's just brought down a lot by it's graphics.

 Overall winner is: NES